Sera91/SMR3894-Python-Tutorials/project/Audio_analysis.md

 We can now obtain the minimum mean squared error **solution** of this matrix multiplication using the so-called Moore-Penrose **Pseudo Inverse**:

+$$\large
+\boldsymbol A^T \cdot \boldsymbol A \cdot \boldsymbol {h_W}^T = \boldsymbol A ^T \cdot \boldsymbol x^T
+$$

+Here, $\boldsymbol A ^T \cdot \boldsymbol A$ is now a square matrix, and usually invertible, such that we obtain our solution

+$$\large
+\boldsymbol {h_W}^T = (\boldsymbol A ^T \cdot \boldsymbol A) ^{-1} \boldsymbol A ^T \cdot \boldsymbol x^T$$

+This pseudo-inverse finds the column vector $\boldsymbol h^T$ which minimizes the distance to a given $\boldsymbol x$ with the matrix $\boldsymbol A$ (which contains our signal to be filtered).
+This $\boldsymbol h_w$ is now the **solution** we where looking for.
+This solution has the minimum mean squared distance to the un-noisy version of all solutions.

 # The data

-To structure and test the first class of your audio data analysis pipeline, the denoiser, a possibility is to use the clean subset of audio tracks in the Freesound mono audio track dataset, [DBR-dataset](https://zenodo.org/records/1069747) , first adding white random noise to each track, and then, trying to remove the white noise from the signal.
+To structure and test the first class of your audio data analysis pipeline, the denoiser, a possibility is to use the clean subset of audio tracks in the Freesound mono audio track dataset, [DBR-dataset](https://zenodo.org/records/1069747), first adding white random noise to each track, and then, trying to remove the white noise from the signal.

-Using the same dataset you can also train/test your classifier
+Using the same dataset you can also train/test your classifier.

+Once tested the audio analysis pipeline on this dataset you are requested to create a small data set yourself, registering similar audio tracks and paying attention to the standardization of the input data.

 # Useful tools
-To
+To convert the audio tracks into signals treatable with Scipy you can use the PyAudio library.

 To construct the Wiener filter you can use the Scipy and Numpy libraries.

-To visualize the
+To convert the audio tracks into images you can apply padding yourself, using the library previously cited, or you can use a dedicated function from the Librosa library.